Ella M. Barnett formerly of Tecumseh, went to be with our Lord and God on July 16th, 2019.

 Memorial contributions may be made to the American Diabetes Association.

-To send flowers to the family of Ella Barnett, please visit Tribute Store
+To plant a tree in memory of Ella Barnett, please visit Tribute Store